-The American Heart Association recently updated their recommended sugar intake to say that kids under 2 should avoid eating or drinking any added sugars.
-And since added sugars are in almost everything that comes in a package or a box—and none of us has time to scratch cook everything our families eat—I wanted to share some advice for how to implement the recommendation without making yourself (or your family) crazy.
+Sugar has gotten a really, really bad wrap and I think many of us are confused about what we really need to pay attention to with sugars.
+And since added sugars are in almost everything that comes in a package or a box—and hardly anyone has time to scratch cook everything our families eat—I wanted to share some advice for how to think through the recommendation without making yourself (or your family) crazy.

 Effects of Sugar on Toddlers